hobarthackerspace/hobarthackerspace.github.io/_pages/terms_of_use.md

     agree not to discriminate against any member on the basis of age, gender, disability, ethnic origin, sexuality or anything else.

+1. I recognise that the members of Hobart Hackerspace are proud of the diversity of the Space and I agree not to disparage the Space or otherwise bring the Space into disrepute.

 1. I agree not to bring alcohol onto the premises or to consume alcohol on the premises.
 This is a requirement of our licence with the Government to use the space.
 There will be no exceptions.